 Pros

-- Fastest email experience I've tested — nothing else is close on raw speed
+- Fastest email experience in this category — nothing else is close on raw speed

 - AI drafts are surprisingly good at matching your writing style after a few days